20telecom/heqet/IN1CLICK_README.md

 ## Sample Output

 ```
 Hello.
-Thanks for using IN1CLICK for FreePBX 17 on Debian 12 [1.1.0] by 20tele.com
+Thanks for trying IN1CLICK for FreePBX 17 on Debian 12 (bookworm).

+In case you need support from 20tele.com, this is IN1CLICK version 1.2.0.

+Disabling unattended-upgrades for this session...
+Unattended upgrades stopped.
+OK to proceed.

+Checking if this is the Heqet ISO...
+Not the Heqet ISO.
+OK to proceed.

 Checking if this is Debian 12...
 Debian 12 confirmed.
 OK to proceed.

 Checking available disk space...
-Disk space available: 16.47 GB.
+Disk space available: 28.50 GB.
 OK to proceed.

 Checking available memory and swap...
-Memory: 954 MB, Swap: 2399 MB.
+Memory: 2048 MB, Swap: 512 MB.
 OK to proceed.

 Checking system architecture...
 Architecture is 64-bit.
 OK to proceed.